mavryk-network/mavryk-protocol/docs/shell/protocol_environment.rst

    implementations are assembled into a single implementation file ``VX.ml`` by a helper program located in ``s_packer/``.

-The API can be found in :package-api:`tezos-protocol-environment <mavkit-proto-libs/Tezos_protocol_environment/index.html>`
+The API can be found in :package-api:`mavryk-protocol-environment <mavkit-proto-libs/Mavryk_protocol_environment/index.html>`

 Environment versions